 What Are The Criteria of an MVP?

-To first understand an MVP and its variations, we must first acknowledge the MVP minimum criteria.
+To first understand an MVP and its variations, we must first start by acknowledging the MVP minimum criteria to be successful.

 1. Identify and Understand The Business Needs

 Successfully identifying your customers’ needs and why you are building an MVP will allow you to enter a period of validated learning and help steer your development in the right direction by collecting essential user data.
 Trying to please a broad audience is one of the biggest mistakes a startup can make.

 Find out what your customers want & need, identify the key performing indicators of your product, and design an MVP to test your assumptions and gather feedback.

 Your goal is to give value to the user, something you can’t do if the version of the product you are building is something nobody will love.

 It’s a big world out there.
 We know competitors come in many shapes and sizes, with a lot of markets saturated with companies providing viable products and services in your industry.

 The key is to figure out how your product can differentiate itself from others to be successful and what your goal is.
 Do you plan to disrupt an existing industry through innovation?
 Or do you want to carve out an entirely new market altogether?